yell/boltzmann-machines/README.md

 Even better results can be obtained if one will tune MLP and other classifiers.

 ### #2 DBM MNIST: [script](examples/dbm_mnist.py), *[notebook](notebooks/dbm_mnist.ipynb)*
+Train 784-512-1024 Bernoulli DBM on MNIST dataset and use it for classification, generate samples after training, estimate partition function using Annealed Importance Sampling and average log-probability lower-bound (=evidence lower-bound, ELBO) on the test set.

 | who | # intermediate distributions | proposal | log(Z<sub>mean</sub>) | log(Z<sub>mean</sub> &plusmn; &#963;<sub>Z</sub>) | Avg. test ELBO |
 | :---: | :---: | :---: | :---: | :---: | :---: |